-The Pacific Islands Fisheries Science Center Young Scientist Opportunity (PYSO) is a collaborative program with the Joint Institute for Marine and Atmospheric Research at the University of Hawai‘i at Mānoa.
-This program offers professional scientific research experience and formal training opportunities for qualified participants tailored to meet their educational and professional goals and interests.
+The Pacific Islands Fisheries Science Center Young Scientist Opportunity (PYSO) is a collaborative program with the Cooperative Institute for Marine and Atmospheric Research at the University of Hawai‘i at Mānoa.
+This program offers professional experience in scientific research and formal training opportunities tailored toward participants’ educational and professional goals and interests.
 The program is focused on recruiting, advising, and mentoring college students from populations who have been historically excluded from the sciences and are underrepresented in environmental research and management professions.

-The Young Scientists Opportunity enables participants to work under the guidance of talented staff at the Pacific Islands Fisheries Science Center who will provide one-on-one mentoring.
+The PYSO gives participants the opportunity to work under the guidance of staff at the Pacific Islands Fisheries Science Center who will provide one-on-one mentoring.
 Participants will gain valuable experience contributing to PIFSC's mission to preserve the Pacific Islands region's marine resources.

-Participants will have the opportunity to work with a mentor on a project that draws from a variety of topics including: fish ecology, protected species, oceanography, fishery economics, stock assessment, coral reef ecology, ecosystem studies, climate studies, marine ecology, environmental monitoring, and social sciences.
+Participants will work on a project that draws from a variety of topics focused on fish ecology, protected species, oceanography, fishery economics, stock assessment, coral reef ecology, ecosystem studies, climate studies, marine ecology, environmental monitoring, or social sciences.
 One participant will be selected for each project: Research Projects for Summer 2023.

-- An in-depth perspective on how NOAA Fisheries and the Joint Institute for Marine and Atmospheric Research serve the community and the nation as a whole.
+- An in-depth perspective on how NOAA Fisheries and the Cooperative Institute for Marine and Atmospheric Research serve the Pacific Islands communities and the nation.

-- The opportunity to acquire specific skills needed to pursue their professional goals and aspirations.
+- The opportunity to acquire specialized skills needed to pursue their professional goals and aspirations.

 - The opportunity for hands-on research experience in their field of study.